Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 ## Data Collection and Pre-Processing

-- **Image Collection**: Captured $50$ high-quality images of chocolates from $6$ different brands with varying shapes using the [ODROID USB CAM 720PHD](https://en.odroid.se/products/usb-kamera-720p) camera with a resolution of $1280 \times 720$.
+- **Image Collection**: Captured $50$ high-quality images of chocolates from $6$ different brands with varying shapes using the [ODROID USB CAM 720P HD](https://en.odroid.se/products/usb-kamera-720p) camera with a resolution of $1280 \times 720$.
 All chocolates were placed on a consistent background to ensure the model focused only on the target objects.

 - **Pre-processing**: Raw images were pre-processed using the following techniques:
-    - **Uniform Resizing:** Images are resized to $800 \times 600$ pixels.
+    - **Resizing:** Images are resized to $800 \times 600$ pixels.
     - **Normalization:** Pixel values are normalized to the range $[0, 1]$.
-    - **Applying Filter:** Sharpening and blurring filters are applied in sequence to enhance images and reduce noise.
+    - **Filtering:** Sharpening and blurring filters are applied in sequence to enhance images and reduce noise.

-- **Image Annotation**: The top-view images were recorded by an RGB camera mounted on a robotic arm and saved in JPEG format.
-Each image was accompanied by XML annotation files, generated using the [Roboflow](https://github.com/roboflow) tool following the PASCAL VOC standard, to accurately outline the boundaries and labels of individual chocolate pieces.
-This annotation file contains specifics such as the photo file name, photo dimensions (width, height, depth), and information regarding each chocolate in the image such as the chocolate's label and the bounding box coordinates saved as  $(x_{min}, y_{min}, x_{max}, y_{max})$.
+- **Image Annotation**: The images were captured by an RGB camera mounted on a robotic arm and saved in JPEG format.
+Each image was paired with XML annotation files created using the [Roboflow](https://github.com/roboflow) tool adhering to the PASCAL VOC standard to precisely delineate the boundaries and labels of individual chocolate pieces.
+This annotation file includes details like the image file name, dimensions (width, height, depth), and specifics about each chocolate in the image such as its label and the bounding box coordinates recorded as $(x_{min}, y_{min}, x_{max}, y_{max})$.

     The figure below displays a sample of the chocolates, each with its respective pre-processed bounding box and the corresponding label.